-And one more step towards making developers' life easier: how an "invalid price" error would look like?
+And one more step towards making developers' life easier: how an 'invalid price' error would look like?

 '''

 POST /v1/orders

-{ "offer_id", ... }
+{ ... "offer_id" ...}

 → 409 Conflict

+{

-{ "message": "Invalid price" }
+"message": "Invalid price"

+}

 '''

-Formally speaking, this error response is enough: users get the "Invalid price" message, and they have to repeat the order.
-But from the UX point of view that would be a horrible decision: the user hasn't made any mistakes, and this message isn't helpful at all.
+Formally speaking, this error response is enough: users get the 'Invalid price' message, and they have to repeat the order.
+But from a UX point of view that would be a horrible decision: the user hasn't made any mistakes, and this message isn't helpful at all.

-The main rule of error interfaces in the APIs is that an error response must help a client to understand what to do with this error.
+The main rule of error interfaces in the APIs is: an error response must help a client to understand what to do with this error.
+All other stuff is unimportant: if the error response was machine-readable, there would be no need for the user-readable message.

 An error response content must address the following questions:

-- 1. Which party is the problem's source: the client or the server? - HTTP APIs traditionally employ the 4xx status codes to indicate client problems and 5xx to indicate server problems (with the exception of the 404 code, which is an uncertainty status). - 2.
+- 1. Which party is the problem's source: client or server?
+HTTP APIs traditionally employ the 4xx status codes to indicate client problems, 5xx to indicate server problems (with the exception of the 404 code, which is an uncertainty status). - 2.
 If the error is caused by a server, is there any sense to repeat the request?
-If yes, then when?

-3. If the error is caused by a client, is it resolvable, or not?
+If yes, then when? - 3.
+If the error is caused by a client, is it resolvable, or not?

 The invalid price error is resolvable: a client could obtain a new price offer and create a new order with it.
-But if the error occurred because of a mistake in the client code, then eliminating the cause is impossible, and there is no need to make the user push the "place an order" button again: this request will never succeed.
+But if the error occurred because of a mistake in the client code, then eliminating the cause is impossible, and there is no need to make the user push the 'place an order' button again: this request will never succeed.